 Call for a free phone consultation.

-Based from both Epping in Essex and also Aldeburgh in Suffolk, I can easily reach most of the M11 corridor including Woodford, Loughton, Epping, Hertford, Chelmsford, Harlow, Bishops Stortford, Saffron Walden and Cambridge.
+Based in Waltham Abbey, Essex, I can easily reach most of the M11 corridor including Woodford, Loughton, Epping, Hertford, Chelmsford, Harlow, Bishops Stortford, Saffron Walden and Cambridge.

 Here to help with practical, positive training that provides lasting results to all breeds, ages and behavioural issues.